ZiddiaMUGEN/M-Creirwy/Diary.md

 This is a log of any work I do on the character so I remember what I worked on.

+### 2025-08-16

+- start working on adding Crosstalk
+- add a helper for setting bool vars on root via Condbug
+- work on testing mtldbg under helper occupancy
+- set up a variable for crosstalk init under root
+- set up a temp state with PLAYER scope for root

 ### 2025-08-15

 - work on ImageRepro intro